mayankk2308/purge-wrangler/DOCS.md

 In case of a situation where the uninstallation mechanism has a bug, it is wiser to reinstall macOS and clean out the script components as described above.

 ## Deep Dive
-This section dives deeper into the mechanisms involved in **purge-wrangler.sh** and how you can leverage them to add your own capabilities.
+This section dives deeper into some key mechanisms involved in **purge-wrangler.sh** and how you can leverage them to add your own capabilities.
 This section is updated according to the document revision, which corresponds to the planned/deployed script version.

 API definitions will be of the following format: